termux/termux-x11/README.md

 The wayland sockets is the way for the graphical applications to communicate with.
 Termux X11 applications do not have wayland support yet, this kind of setup may not be straightforward and therefore additional packages should be installed in order for X11 applications to be run in Termux:X11

 ## Setup Instructions
-For this one. you must enable the `x11-repo` repository can be done by executing `pkg install x11-repo` command
+For this one you must enable the `x11-repo` repository can be done by executing `pkg install x11-repo` command

 For X applications to work, you must install Termux-x11 companion package.
 You can do that by doing
 ```
 pkg install termux-x11
 ```
+Or by downloading an artifact from [last successful build](https://github.com/termux/termux-x11/actions/workflows/debug_build.yml) and installing `*.apk` and `*.deb` files.

 ## Running Graphical Applications
 to work with GUI applications, start Termux:X11 first. a toast message saying `Service was Created` indicates that it should be ready to use